 It’s easy to fall back onto interface trends, but in doing so you miss a great opportunity to make an arcade game (or any game) reach it’s potential.

 The interface plays a big role in the immersion of the game.
 Obviously there are other key factors, like audio and… uh, the game itself, but without the crazy interface you can’t have the whole experience.
+Want to learn more?
+Get the latest news and updates on all your favorite video games on GameMite.

 Design your interface as an experience itself.